 Short Term Medical Health Insurance

-A really good option for long term travelers are short term medical plans.
+A really good option for long-term travelers is short-term medical plans.
 You can usually access the same benefits as marketplace plans with the added benefit of nationwide PPO coverage.
-Additionally, STM are usually much less expensive.
+Additionally, STM is usually much less expensive.
 However, they are not perfect and they are not for everyone.